 The aim of the UNU Global Seminars is to enhance awareness about contemporary global issues and the role of the United Nations in addressing those issues.
 Students and young professionals are given the opportunity to interact with distinguished scholars and practitioners from Japan and abroad, and to explore a specific issue in depth through lectures and group discussions.

 These sessions are open to university students, graduate students and young professionals residing in Japan.
 Lectures may be in Japanese or English, so participants are required to understand both languages.
 A participation fee covers accommodation, meals and seminar documentation.
 A limited number of fellowships are available for foreign students studying in Japan.

-For more details, please check the brochure for the 2017 session.
+For more details, please refer to the brochure for the 2018 session under RELATED FILES tab.

 The UNU Global Seminars began in Japan in the Kanto area in 1985 with the first Shonan Session, and in the Kansai area in 1995 with the Kobe Session.
 In Japan, additional UNU Global Seminars are held in Tohoku, Shimane-Yamaguchi, Hokkaido, Kobe-Awaji, Kanazawa, and Okinawa.
 The expansion of the UNU Global Seminars abroad began with the Seoul (South Korea) Session in 2003.

 The seminar is open to Japanese and foreign students at Japanese universities (undergraduate and postgraduate students), irrespective of their major.
 Young professionals who are interested in the theme of the seminar are also welcome, although those working in the subject area are not admissible.
 Non-Japanese residents (persons living outside Japan) are not eligible to apply.
 Participants are required to understand both English and Japanese, as lectures will be delivered in either language.
 Simultaneous interpretation will not be provided.